-- The Head of School, or Chair of Governors should immediately discuss the allegation with the Local Authority Designated Officer (LADO).
+- The Headteacher or Principal, or Chair of Governors should immediately discuss the allegation with the Local Authority Designated Officer (LADO).
 This should take place within one working day and where appropriate complete the LADO Referral Form; see other key safeguarding contacts list on page 10.
-The discussion will consider the nature, content and context of the allegation and agree a course of action. - The Head of School will inform the Chair of Governors of any allegation. - Consideration will be given throughout to the support and information needs of pupils, parents and staff. - If consideration needs to be given to the individual's employment, advice will be sought from HR.
+The discussion will consider the nature, content and context of the allegation and agree a course of action. - The Headteacher will inform the Chair of Governors of any allegation. - Consideration will be given throughout to the support and information needs of pupils, parents and staff. - If consideration needs to be given to the individual's employment, advice will be sought from HR.

-For further information see Derby Diocese Academy Trust (DDAT) Managing Allegations against Staff Policy, Complaints and Whistleblowing Policy.
+See school Managing Allegations against Staff Policy, Complaints and Whistle Blowing Policy.